RishiDarkDevil/Map-Location-Finder/README.md

 ![Markup Page](App-Images/MarkLocation.png)
 - After a `Success!` prompt, the vector map is generated along with residual and influential point analysis.
 Each of the plots and Vector Map is interactive, with hover function enabled.
 You can hover over the points to get further detail about each point as shown below.
 ![Result1 Page](App-Images/Result11.png)
+Above is the vector map near the CV Raman Boys Hostel of Indian Statistical Institute Kolkata upto Amrapali.
 ![Result2 Page](App-Images/Result12.png)

 #### Note